jasongraham/oldblog/_posts/2009-12-14-secure_chromium_setup.markdown

 ### Open Chromium and Set Default Settings

 Now we get to setup the default settings within Chromium.
 Open the browser, but don't go anywhere.
 We're going to make the settings directory read-only in a bit so that nothing can change the settings or write in new ones.
+This will also stop Chromium from logging your browsing history or installing extensions.

 0. If you wish to make Chromium the default browser for your system, you might as well do so now, since it asks you.
 Otherwise, say no.
 1. In the upper right corner click on the wrench icon and pick "Options" from the menu.